Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: Deep-learning-based signal identification

-The architecture of the DNN largely inherits from the Particle Transformer (ParT)~\cite{qu2022particle}, with adaptations tailored for the BESIII experiment.
+The architecture of the DNN used in this study largely inherits from the Particle Transformer (ParT)~\cite{qu2022particle}, with adaptations tailored for the BESIII experiment.
 A key innovation of the ParT is the injection of particle physics knowledge into the Transformer network~\cite{vaswani2017attention}, where a set of pairwise interaction features are calculated using the energy-momentum vectors for each pair of particles and incorporated as biases $\mathbf{U}$ in the self-attention mechanism.
 This treatment efficiently captures the kinematic relationships between particles, significantly improving the ParT performance.
-For the BESIII application, we account for its unique properties, such as the purely spherical coordinate system and energy-momentum conservation in 3D space, by designing a new set of pairwise interaction features $\mathbf{U}_{\rm BES}$ as \begin{linenomath*}
+For the BESIII application, we considered its unique properties, such as the purely spherical coordinate system and energy-momentum conservation in 3D space, by designing a new set of pairwise interaction features $\mathbf{U}_{\rm BES}$ defined as \begin{linenomath*}

 \end{linenomath*} where $E_a$ and $E_b$ are the energies of the two particles, $\vec{p}_a$ and $\vec{p}_b$ are their momentum vectors, and $\theta_{a,b}$ is the opening angle between these vectors in the center-of-mass frame.
 For the model hyperparameters, this adaptation includes four particle attention blocks and two class attention blocks.
-It uses a particle embedding encoded from the input particle features via a 3-layer Multilayer Perceptron with $128,\ 256,\ 128$ nodes in each layer, and an interaction embedding encoded from the input pairwise features using a 4-layer pointwise 1D convolution with $64,\ 64,\ 64,\ 8$ channels.
-A dropout rate of 0.1 is applied to prevent overfitting.
+It uses a particle embedding encoded from the input particle features via a 3-layer multilayer perceptron with $128,\ 256,\ 128$ nodes in each layer and an interaction embedding encoded from the input pairwise features using a 4-layer pointwise 1D convolution with $64,\ 64,\ 64,\ 8$ channels.
+A dropout rate of 0.1 was applied to prevent overfitting.